lyrarosier/PFSolver/README.md

-# Pocket Frogs - Puzzle Game
+# Pocket Frogs - Puzzle Game Solver

 this is a little thing i made to solve the frog puzzle since it was making me mad.